Cray-HPE/docs-csm/troubleshooting/known_issues/iuf_error_argument_list_too_long.md

 ## Example of editing a template

-If the error happened in the `s3-upload` step, then edit the `/usr/share/doc/csm/workflows/iuf/operations/s3-upload/s3-upload-template.yaml`.
+If the error happened in the `s3-upload` step, then edit the `/usr/share/doc/csm/workflows/iuf/operations/s3-upload/s3-upload-template.yaml` file.

 Before making changes, the template will have the following script content.